This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Nothing beats a homemade fluffy donut dripping in a sweet glaze am I right?
 But baking homemade donuts can be a bit tricky, especially when it involves yeast and frying!
-In this ultimate guide I’ll walk you through all about how to make perfect donuts at home – from how to fry, to filling your donuts, and glazing.
+In this ultimate guide I’ll walk you through all about how to perfect donuts at home – from how to fry, to filling your donuts, and glazing.

 Growing up there was this quaint little donut shop on Main Street in my town.
 Now they had a wonderful selection of homemade donuts, but the one I always got every time we got them (which was about every Saturday) was their glazed donuts.